tomsanbear/xpf/README.md

     forward .
 8.8.8.8
 }
 ```

 Note: Do consider the security risks of forwarding this record to the upstream server.
 You (should) only be doing this for internal resolvers

+### Known (Strange) Behaviour

+Currently, there is missing functionality on getting the Local IP Address for the CoreDNS server, if the user bound 0.0.0.0 (or ::), aka using the most common config.
+There is no convenient solution for this yet, and there are some different approaches to this.
+Check out [this issue](https://github.com/tomsanbear/xpf/issues/7) for more details.

 ## Running the tests